sonic74/ttgo-tbeam-sensor-node-bme280/README.md

     return sSign * mant1 * Math.pow(2, exp1 - 15);
 }

+function normalizeUplink(input) {
+  return {
+    data: {
+      air: {
+        temperature: input.data.temperature,
+        relativeHumidity: input.data.humidity,
+        pressure: input.data.pressure
+      }
+    }
+  };
+}
 ```

 #### Wiring

 The following description uses the T-BEAM pin diagram, below.
-The labeleing of the I2C pins of the BME280 may be confusing to some, therefore I've explained the connections.
+The labeleing of the I2C pins of the BME680 may be confusing to some, therefore I've explained the connections.

-### BME280
+### BME680

-The BME280 can be powered by either the 5-volt pin or the 3.3-volt pin on the T-BEAM.
-If powering with 5 volts, connect the T-BEAM pin labeled "5V" to the "VIN" (or similar) of the BME280.
-If powering with 3.3 volts, connect the T-BEAM pin labeled "3.3" with the "3Vo" (or similar) pin of the BME280.
-Connect the T-BEAM pin labeled "GND" to the "GND" pin of the BME280.
+The BME680 can be powered by either the 5-volt pin or the 3.3-volt pin on the T-BEAM.
+If powering with 5 volts, connect the T-BEAM pin labeled "5V" to the "VIN" (or similar) of the BME680.
+If powering with 3.3 volts, connect the T-BEAM pin labeled "3.3" with the "3Vo" (or similar) pin of the BME680.
+Connect the T-BEAM pin labeled "GND" to the "GND" pin of the BME680.
 Pins 21 and 22 of the T-BEAM are the I2C SCL and SDA, respectively.
-The "SCL" pin of the T-BEAM must be connected to the "SCK" pin of the BME280, and the "SDA" pin of the T-BEAM connected to the "SDI" pin of the BME280.
+The "SCL" pin of the T-BEAM must be connected to the "SCK" pin of the BME680, and the "SDA" pin of the T-BEAM connected to the "SDI" pin of the BME680.

 ### OLED Display